 What to do with spider plant babies?

-If your spider plant enjoys the right care and conditions, it may grow long runners from the center of the plant.
+If your spider plant gets the right care and conditions, it may grow long runners from the center of the plant.
 Delicate white flowers will grow from these runners.
 After blooming, small baby spider plantlets will form where the flowers were.

 As long as the flower stems are healthy and not dried out, you could leave the spider plant babies attached to the mother plant if you like.
 They will get their water and nutrients through the runners.